 The Old Town of Prague filled with legends and imposing monuments that stand as constant reminders of its tumultuous past, is the most imposing and valuable side of the city.
-With the famous Old Town Square located in the middle, with several museums and churches around, connected by old-fashioned cobblestone streets, this old town dominated by the gothic Church of Our Lady of Tyn and the Town Hall is an authentic demonstration of history and one of the best preserved old centers of Europe.
+With the famous Old Town Square located in the middle, and several museums and churches connected by old-fashioned cobblestone streets, this old town dominated by the Gothic Church of Our Lady of Tyn and the Town Hall is an authentic demonstration of history and one of the best preserved old centers of Europe.

 Sibiu Old Town

 Surrounded by the ancient citadel’s walls, the handsome old town of Sibiu is one of the most important touristic and cultural attractions in Romania.
 Consisting of three lovely medieval squares – Big Square, Little Square and the Huet Square, the old center of the city hosts many iconic monuments, including the remains of the seven towers (one for each traditional craft), a great range of cozy cafés, terraces and restaurants, as well as one of Sibiu’s 10 museums – the Brukental Museum.

 Throughout the year, Sibiu Old Town makes for a charming medieval backdrop for festivals and events.

 Teeming with life and outstanding roman ruins, remarkable basilicas and fountains for wishes, the Historic Center of Rome is undoubtedly the definition of what an “Old Center” means.
 No wonder it is one of the most visited and romantic places on Earth.
 Wander the ancient streets of this Renaissance pocket and you’ll discover architectural treasures and remains of an astonishing past at every turn.